loganmarchione/loganmarchione.com/content/posts/2023/01/index.md

 I specifically chose the Kioxia BG4 again because it is PCIe Gen3 x4, which is what the Steam Deck supports.
 A Gen4 x4 SSD wouldn't be any faster because it's limited by the Gen3 x4 slot in the Steam Deck.
 In addition, I was worried about a Gen4 x4 SSD consuming more power.
 As it stands, the 1TB Kioxia BG4 only consumes 1.12A (because `A = 3.7W/3.3V`), while both the 1TB Kioxia BG5 and BG6 consume 1.30A (because `A = 4.3W/3.3V`).

-Here is the Steam Deck's 1TB storage (after the upgrade)
+Here is the Steam Deck's 1TB storage (after the upgrade).

 {{< img src="20240106_001.jpg" alt="steam deck 1tb storage" >}}